 I am running Ubuntu 12.04 w/Gnome - I use proXPN for Windows machines, but have never been able to get it to establish a connection w/the Ubuntu laptop I have.
 I'm looking for recommendations for VPNs that work reliably with Linux where set-up is basic enough for a Linux novice to understand.

 Linux Question: KDE, Gnome, keeping things seperate, the future etc. (Ubuntu/Fedora). [more inside]

+GDM KDE GNOME KDM XDM XFCE ARGH!
 Logon manager?
 Window managers?
 KDM that can load GNOME?
 I am so confused on this topic of the differences and how they all fit together.
 Can someone point out some good things to read on the topics?
 Something that ties it all together?

 Why does my computer (Linux, Gnome) suddenly think my screen is 3 feet wide?
 How can I convince it otherwise? [more inside]